Holiday Inn Superdome gets its name for its proximity to the Caesars Superdome, home of the New Orleans Saints.

 Though the Superdome is mostly thought of as a venue for professional football, the facility is used for a wide variety of entertainment events throughout the year.

-Tulane University uses the Superdome as its home field for the year, and other college football teams use the facility for several important games.
+College football teams use the facility for several important games.
 Each year, the Bayou Classic, pitting Southern University against Grambling University, and the Sugar Bowl, between newly named contestants each year, pack the Dome.

 The major events do not stop at sports.
 Monster truck rallies, concerts, youth conferences, political rallies and much more keep the Superdome busy throughout the year.